Knotx/knotx-fragments-chrome-extension/README.md

             └──  NodeInfo
 ```

-You can find interactive documentation for all components in our storyBook.
+You can find interactive documentation for all components in our [storybook](https://storybook.js.org/).

 To open the storybook follow the steps below:
 - clone this repo